Instagram Account Deleted? Here’s What You Can Do About It

 Violations of Terms and Guidelines

-Repeated violation of the platforms’ rules may result in permanent account termination.
+Repeated violations of the platforms’ rules may result in permanent account termination.
 Users should ensure their accounts aren’t posting content that promotes illegal activities, hate speech, and threats against certain people or communities.

 Instagram considers any account that hasn’t been used in two years as inactive.